PeterKneale/multi-tenant-grpc-postgres-row-level-security/readme.md

 - Applies to all requests

 ### TenantTransactionBehaviour
-- Open a database connection and begin a transaction
-- Only applies when a request is annotated with the `IRequireTenantContext` marker interface

-### TenantContextBehaviour
-- Retrieves the tenant identity from the tenant context then uses the open connection to set tenant context in db
+- Open a database connection and begin a transaction then retrieves the tenant identity from the tenant context and sets the tenant context for the connection
 - Only applies when a request is annotated with the `IRequireTenantContext` marker interface

 ## Database schema